List of Love Hina characters: Mitsune "Kitsune" Konno

 Her nickname comes from a combination of her first and last names, and the fact that she hardly ever fully opens both eyes at the same time (mostly when she is surprised).
 As a result, she has a perpetually fox-like, vulpine expression.
 She's a practical joker and troublemaker; her mission in life seems to be to ensure that things never get too dull or those around her too complacent.
 She is also seen drinking a lot.
 She speaks with a Kansai dialect.
 In the manga (Volume 4) Kitsune's bedroom walls are densely lined with bottles of alcoholic drinks.
 She is also the one who taught Kaolla Japanese.

 Kitsune is more flirtatious, especially with Keitaro, than any of the other residents.
 Mostly this is to tease him; however, she does develop a strong crush on him; eventually she shows little serious romantic interest in him.
 She is also the bustiest in the household, her bust being second only to Mutsumi Otohime in size, and is unafraid of using her charms to get what she wants, whatever it might be.
 Her relationship with Keitaro eventually develops into a "little brother/big sister" connection (though Keitaro is actually older than she is).

 She also is a bit greedy, as seen in a flashback sequence when she tells Keitaro about how much Naru's innocence ended up dismissing possible boyfriends; Kitsune was shown to encourage her to date a rich boy just because of his wealth.
-Also, when the girls are traveling to Molmol to try and bring Keitaro back to Hinata Inn, the only thing she thinks of is the inheritance that will be left to him and the girl that he chooses whenever Hina returns, even though, later on, Kitsune lets him stay with Naru.
+Also, when the girls are traveling to Molmol to try to bring Keitaro back to Hinata Inn, the only thing she thinks of is the inheritance that will be left to him and the girl that he chooses whenever Hina returns, even though, later on, Kitsune lets him stay with Naru.
 She eventually takes over the Hinata Tea House when Haruka leaves and picks up Haruka's habit of smoking.
 Between the start and the finish Kitsune held two other jobs.
 Her name is derived from the name of manga artist Mitsune Ayasaka.